 Red Raspberry Leaves are packed with vitamins and minerals, including calcium, iron, potassium and magnesium, and vitamins A, B, C and E. These are all vital for the female body and some of them, like magnesium, aren’t always easy to gain from diet.
 The nutrients are delivered in a way that is very easy for the body to absorb.

-- Cold and Flu – The vitamin C helps to strengthen the immune system and stimulates the production of white blood cells.
+- Cold and Flu – Vitamin C helps to strengthen the immune system and stimulates the production of white blood cells.

 - Psoriasis, Eczema and Acne – The high levels of vitamins C and E, and the various antioxidants, soothe inflammation.
 To get the effects you can drink it or apply it directly to the affected area.